dschick/udkm1DsimML/README.md

 In order to use the udkm1Dsim documentation before MATLAB 2013a (8.1)
-    open the MATLAB Preferences from the File menu.
+    - open the MATLAB Preferences from the File menu.
-    Click Help, and then select the All Products button. since MATLAB 2013a (8.1)
+    - click Help, and then select the All Products button. since MATLAB 2013a (8.1)
-    open the MATLAB Help and click on "Supplemental Software" on the lower left of the help start page
+    - open the MATLAB Help and click on "Supplemental Software" on the lower left of the help start page

 Open the MATLAB Product Help and open the udkm1Dsim toolbox documentation from the content listing.